prajwalsadaphal/BluetoothTask/README.md

 ### Code flow
 - All RN code is present in App.tsx
 - By calling requestBluetoothPermissions in useEffect we get all the required persmisson
 - Created Native module BluetoothModule.kt in android for user intent and enabling bluetooth.
-Then native modules are invoked from App.tsx on button press below are the functions present in App.tsx
+Then native modules are invoked from App.tsx on button press below are the functions present in App.tsx where we call NativeModule.
 ```
 enableBluetooth
 disableBluetooth
 ```
+- NativeModule BluetoothModule.kt code can be found in same location as MainApplication.java
+- in native modudule using BluetoothAdapter and BluetoothManager we enable/disable bluetooth here I created intent which is required for enabling api.
 - used package react-native-bluetooth-state-manager for checking bluetooth state on/off in below function checkBluetoothStatus so we can toggle button and show Toast button.